October 1, 2017 - November 14, 2017

 With cooling temperatures settling in, Great Smoky Mountain National Park is on track to display its spectacular hues this year.
 In the higher 6,000 feet elevations the golds of buckeye, beech, and birch reign supreme in every hue and shade, with pops of orange and red from witch hazel and red maple trees slowly adding their pigments to the landscape.
 In the altitudes of the lower surrounding valleys, treetops are still predominantly holding fast to their summer green hue, but are expected to be fast approaching their peak color by mid-October.

-You can check out the park’s webcams to see how fall colors are progressing:
+You can check out the park’s webcams to see fall colors.

-Fall colors schedule by month in Gatlinburg and Great Smoky Mountains
+Fall colors schedule by month in Gatlinburg and the Great Smoky Mountains

 Autumn in Great Smoky Mountains National Park is a special time when a glorious leaf season of several weeks is enjoyed by visitors as fall colors travel down the mountainsides from the highest elevations to the foothills.
 The kaleidoscope of fall colors in the Smoky Mountains is magnificent and varied because of the amazing diversity of trees.
 Some 100 species of native trees live in the Smokies, the vast majority of which are deciduous.
 The timing of fall color change depends upon so many variables that the exact dates of “peak” season are impossible to predict in advance.